 “Just because your ad looks good is no insurance that it will get looked at.
 How many people do you know who are impeccably groomed…but dull?” –William Bernbach

-As we approach the liveliest part of the political cycle a raft of ads will hit the airwaves and the mailboxes.
+As we approach the liveliest part of the political cycle, a raft of ads will hit the airwaves and the mailboxes.
 A mailer may only get a couple of seconds to capture the interest of a voter.
-The real question is: how to maximize the chance that they will notice the message and spend enough time with the piece to internalize the message about the target candidate or issue?
+The real question is: how do you maximize the chance that they will notice the message and spend enough time with the piece to internalize the message about the target candidate or issue?

 Many people approach design by feel.
-Asserting they understand people and what it takes to get their attention.
-The results are very clever, good looking pieces — even Pollie Award winning good—but it is not certain they are effective in having the desired impact on voters toward a candidate or issue.
+Asserting that they understand people and what it takes to get their attention.
+The results are very clever, good looking pieces — even Pollie Award-winning good—but it is not certain they are effective in having the desired impact on voters toward a candidate or issue.

-Eye tracking is an excellent technique to see exactly what is (and is not) noticed and how much attention components of a piece are getting.
+Eye tracking is an excellent technique that allows you to see exactly what is (and is not) noticed, and how much attention components of a piece are getting.
 If the voter doesn’t look at the key images or words, then the piece fails to deliver its message.
-The benefit of eye tracking over other techniques such as focus groups is the response is automatic for the voter.
-They do not have to recall what they looked at nor are they influenced to follow another member of the group or respond in ways that please the interviewer.
+The benefit of eye tracking over other techniques, such as focus groups, is the response is automatic for the voter.
+They do not have to recall what they looked at, nor are they influenced to follow another member of the group or respond in ways that please the interviewer.
 Eye tracking provides that critical first few seconds of information—where do they look first and then where do they go next?
 Where do voters linger longest?

 Understanding how voters are consuming presented information could be pivotal to candidate success.
 In the high paced political realm, often testing and measuring of an ad prior to launch is forgotten.
 The most successful political campaigns use well thought out and tested ads to convert citizens into voters.

 Bill Harwood contributed to this article.